Ferenc Kazinczy: Early years

-Ferenc Kazinczy was born in Érsemjén, Bihar, Kingdom of Hungary (today Șimian, Romania).
-His father, József Kazinczy de Kazincz (1732-1784) came from an old noble family and worked as a magistrate at Abaúj County.
-His mother was Zsuzsanna Bossányi de Nagybossány (1740-1812).
+Ferenc Kazinczy was born in Érsemjén, Bihar, Hungary (today Șimian, Romania).
+His father, József Kazinczy de Kazincz (1732–1784) came from an old noble family and worked as a magistrate at Abaúj County.
+His mother was Zsuzsanna Bossányi de Nagybossány (1740–1812).
 Ferenc had four brothers and four sisters.
 Until the age of eight he was brought up by his maternal grandfather, Ferenc Bossányi, the notary of Bihar County and parliamentary ambassador, where he did not hear any foreign word during his first seven years.

 He wrote his first letters in December 1764 to his parents who lived in Alsóregmec at that time.
 In 1766 his aunt got sick, therefore they moved to Debrecen for three months for the healing treatment.
 Kazinczy studied during that time at the College of Debrecen.
 After the death of his aunt he returned to his parents where he learnt Latin and German from a student of the College of Késmárk (today Kežmarok, Slovakia).
 His well educated and enlightened father, experiencing rare susceptibility, was delighted with his son, so he also taught him and communicated with him in Latin and German.
 Kazinczy continued his language studies in Késmárk in 1768 in a preparatory class.

 His father, József Kazinczy, initially wanted Ferenc to become a soldier, but Ferenc's resistance and the development of his other especially literary talents diverged him from his intent, and then he wanted to see his son as a writer.
 However the father, as a pietistic educator, understood under the profession of a writer a religious one, and therefore ordered his fourteen-year-old son to translate Christian Fürchtegott Gellert's dissertations on religion from Latin to Hungarian.
 Otherwise, the father provided his son advanced education: Ferenc was educated in foreign languages, could practice fine art and music, and for seeing the world, he brought him to county assemblies and for the lunch of the emperor, Joseph II when the ruler visited Sárospatak.
 In 1774 the father urged his son to continue his translations, but Ferenc preferred to spend time reading György Bessenyei's Ágis tragédiája (1772), Ignác Mészáros's Kártigám (1772) and other belles-lettres works.
 He broadened his knowledge with the idylls of Salomon Gessner and the poems of Vergilius, Horace, Anacreon.